calciu/COVID19-LockdownFr/README.md

 # Data Usage Agreement
 This dataset is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).
 By using this dataset, you agree to abide by the stipulations in the license, remain in compliance with Twitter’s [Terms of Service](https://developer.twitter.com/en/developer-terms/agreement-and-policy), and cite the following manuscript:

-Sophie B, Christophe Benavent, and Mihai Calciu.
+Sophie Balech, Christophe Benavent, and Mihai Calciu.
 2020. #COVID-19: The First Public COVID19 Containment Twitter Dataset.  arXiv:(under development)

 # Statistics Summary (v0.1)
 Number of Tweets : ** to come**